 The Sauber Academy was launched in 2020 to represent, in conjunction with the Sauber Karting Team, a full development pathway, designed to lead drivers from grassroots to the pinnacle of motorsport and nurture the next generation of Formula One drivers.

-Health regulations permitting, the programme will include also training camps for the off-season and access to the most professional resources available to the Sauber Motorsport team.
+The programme will include also training camps for the off-season and access to the most professional resources available to the Sauber Motorsport team.